top of page

 Step 2: Consultation & Needs Analysis

-We gather direct input from participating groups to shape the program, including:
+We gather direct input from volunteer-run groups to shape the program, including:

 Step 3: Program Design & Scheduling

-Using this feedback, we finalise workshop topics and develop a structured schedule, publishing confirmed session dates and times.
+Using this feedback, we finalise workshop topics and develop a structured workshop schedule, publishing confirmed session dates, times and location.

 Step 4: Participant Registration

-Invitations are distributed to all groups, enabling volunteers to register and secure their place in relevant sessions.
+Invitations will be distributed to all volunteer-run groups, enabling them to encourage their volunteers to register and secure their place in relevant sessions.

 Step 5: Workshop Delivery

-All sessions are delivered at Port Albert Hall, providing practical, hands-on learning.
-Attendees receive supporting materials, including session notes and take-home resources via email.
+All sessions are delivered at Port Albert Hall and will provide practical, hands-on learning.
+Attendees receive supporting materials, including session notes and take-home resources (via registration email.)

 Step 6: Review & Next Steps